Lucire: History

 At its launch, it was the second online fashion title in New Zealand (after Wellington Polytechnic's Fashionbrat), and the first commercial fashion magazine on the web there.
 With Fashionbrat lasting only one issue, Lucire is the longest running online fashion magazine in New Zealand.
 It claims to be the first fashion title to extend its brand from the internet into print, and the first website to launch print editions in more than one country.

 Summer Rayne Oakes was made the US Editor in 2007 and subsequently editor-at-large.
 Stanley Moss serves as travel editor and Elyse Glickman its US west coast editor.
 Sopheak Seng became its fashion editor in 2010.
 Qurratulain Wahab edits Lucire KSA in Saudi Arabia.
 Lucire was founded by Jack Yan, who continues to serve as publisher.

-When conceived, the name was not intended to have a meaning; it was only later that the team discovered it was a quaint Romanian term meaning ‘to glitter’.
+When conceived, the name was not intended to have a meaning; it was only later that the team discovered it was a quaint Romanian term meaning 'the act of glowing or glittering'.

 In the early 2000s, Lucire covered new talent alongside more established names.
 It was one of the first publications to profile actress Gal Gadot, designer Zac Posen, MTV New Zealand presenter and former beauty queen Amber Peebles, and numerous others.
 In 2003, it was the second-ever New Zealand website to be nominated for a Webby Award.

-Print edition cover girls have included Gal Gadot, Laura Vandervoort, Violett Beane, Denise Richards, Javicia Leslie, Camille Hyde, Brittny Gastineau, Vanessa Carlton, Sarah McLachlan, Stacie Jones Upchurch, Nicky Hilton and Theodora Richards.
+Print edition cover girls have included Gal Gadot, Laura Vandervoort, Violett Beane, Denise Richards, Javicia Leslie, Camille Hyde, Brittny Gastineau, Vanessa Carlton, Sarah McLachlan, Stacie Jones Upchurch, Nicky Hilton, Theodora Richards, Jennifer Siebel Newsom, Rachel Hilbert, and Andrea Kevichüsa.